Spurs vs. Blazers odds, prediction, time: 2026 NBA playoff picks, April 24 best bets by proven model

 How to make Spurs vs. Blazers picks

-After simulating each possession of Spurs vs. Blazers 10,000 times, the model also says one side of the spread hits over 50% of the time.
+After simulating each possession of Spurs vs. Blazers 10,000 times, the model also says one side of the spread is the better value.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Spurs vs. Blazers, and which side of the spread hits in over 50% of simulations?
+So who wins Spurs vs. Blazers, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.